 If you’re starting indoors, just make sure the ambient temperature inside is around 70 and your soil will naturally warm to around that temperature without any added heat.

 Plants need light.
 And those tiny, vulnerable seedlings will stretch to find any light they can.
 Which, results in “leggy” seedlings.

-We’ve all seen them, we’ve all created them at one time or another, but taller isn’t always better in the world of seedlings.
-And those thin, tall, stretched out seedlings were generally created by a lack of light.
+We’ve all seen them, and we’ve all created them at one time or another, but taller isn’t always better in the world of seedlings.
+And those thin, tall, stretched-out seedlings were generally created by a lack of light.

 Those cute little sprouts need a minimum of 12 hours of adequate light.
 I recommend 14 hours, never more than 16… they do need some dark time, too.

 And yes, I do recommend grow lights.
-We have a ton of southern exposure in our home, and I plan to add a greenhouse soon and we still do, and will, continue to use grow lights.
+We have a ton of southern exposure in our home, and I plan to add a greenhouse soon.
+Yet, we still do, and will, continue to use grow lights.
 Today, for instance, is overcast and would not be providing adequate light for the seedlings.
 They’ll stretch over toward the window and become leggy pretty quickly.